Couldrey House Explained

 History

 Robert Graham was the first European to settle the area.[1]
 Graham was a notable politician who had served as the fifth Superintendent of Auckland Province.[2]
 Graham arrived in the area in 1842 and would prevent the trees, some of which being ancient, from being felled for timber.[3]
-In 1857 Graham built a holiday home.
+In 1857 Graham built a small holiday home.
 He named the house Wenderholm (Swedish for winter home).[1]
 [4] The house was originally situated near the cliffs but, in 1860 it was moved to near the current site.
 Moving the home required a bullock team and manpower from several marines.[4]
-During the later years of the Long Depression Graham sold the land and home to Robert Greenwood.
-Greenwood planned to subdivide it and sell it as the Greenwood Estate.
-The poor economic decisions led to this plan failing and the land north of the Puhoi River (Wenderholm) was sold to Samuel Jagger with the headland south of the river being sold to the Waiwera Company.[4]
+Graham had a wharf constructed by his property for ships that came up the Puhoi.[5]

 Major John Whitney purchased the property as a retirement home in 1896.
 He would live at Wenderholm for more than 20 years after making another purchase for land owned by the Waiwera Company.
 Whitney had the property move to where it stands today and renovated the building by adding an old chapel onto the home to serve as a music room.[4]
+The Whitneys also had a small number of house cows, sheep, donkeys, horses, and dogs.[5]

 In April of 1919, Whitney left for England and sold the property to Annabella Mary Geddes after his wife had passed.[4]
 [6] Geddes was a founding member of the Royal Plunket Society and used the house as a holiday home until selling it.[7]
 [4]

 In 1927, Captain Thomas Caradoc Kerry, a Pacific trader, purchased the property from Geddes.
 He was known to have hosted eminent guests during his time with the property.[4]
+Kerry got the money to purchase Wenderholm after receiving an insurance payment in England over the beaching of the Ariadne.
+Lloyd's of London had taken him to court for conspiracy to defraud but he was acquitted by jury and later paid the full £20,000.
+Couldrey House contains two chairs that were taken from the Ariadne.[8]

 In 1940 the house was purchased by Herbert William Couldrey.
 Couldrey owned a shipping company in Auckland.[4]
-Between 1957–1960 he renovated the property and moved it onto another site.[7]
+Between 1957–1960 he renovated the property and moved it onto another site.[9]
+He had given it a Victorian style.[10]

 Couldrey planned to subdivide Wenderholm into several lifestyle blocks in the 1960s.
-Although the plan was approved by the Rodney County Council it was appealed by the Auckland Regional Authority who purchased the land in 1965 under eminent domain to serve as Auckland's first regional park.
+Although the plan was approved by the Rodney County Council it was appealed by the Auckland Regional Authority who subsequently purchased the land in 1965 under eminent domain to serve as Auckland's first regional park.
 The Couldrey family remained in ownership of the home and continued to live there until 1973: when they sold the property to Auckland Regional Council.
 The council renamed the property Couldrey House in the family's honour.[4]

 In 2001 Auckland Council announced it would preserve the property as it would have been in the 1950s.[14]